Alecerzea/OS-Install-Scripts/README.md

 # GPU Passthrough
 If you want to use GPU passthrough in a VM, I recommend using [quickpassthrough](https://github.com/HikariKnight/quickpassthrough).
 I use it in my Windows and MacOs KVMs and has been a pretty neat experience, take note only AMD GPUs works with latest MacOs, Nvidia only till Catalina.

-THankfully that's not needed in Bazzite or any Ublue project, I only rebase my system to it and the use the command "ujust setup-virtualization" and select to use the IOMMU drivers.
+Thankfully that's not needed in Bazzite or any Ublue project, I only rebase my system to it and the use the command "ujust setup-virtualization" and select to use the IOMMU drivers.

 ## GNOME JUST WORKS